Thyatira Presbyterian Church, Cemetery, and Manse: History

 There have been four house of worship buildings at Thyatira.
 The first building was a log building located above and west of the old part of the church cemetery.
 Nothing is known about the second building.
 The third church building was very large and had galleries on three sides.
 One gallery was reserved for use by slaves.
 The high pulpit was reached by winding stairs and an ornamental sounding board suspended above the minister's head.
 The church building that stands in the 21st century is a brick structure and was completed in 1860 and renovated in 1864.

 Notable interments

-The 5 oldest known graves in the cemetery at Thyatira include:
+The 5 oldest surviving gravestones in the cemetery at Thyatira are: